Follow Cyber Kendra on Google News! | WhatsApp | Telegram

 But this was only for a said purpose.

-The published emails revealed that Facebook gave a special access to other companies under the title agreement called "White List".
+The published emails revealed that Facebook gave special access to other companies under the title agreement called "White List".

-With this agreement, Facebook gave special access to companies that allowed them to maintain "full access to friends data" after Facebook restricted data sharing in 2015 to exclude information on a user's friends.
+With this agreement, Facebook gave special access to companies that allowed them to maintain "full access to friends' data" after Facebook restricted data sharing in 2015 to exclude information on a user's friends.

-Now regarding the WhiteList, Facebook responded by saying -
+Now, regarding the WhiteList, Facebook responded by saying -

 The history of Cambridge Analytica shows this was the right thing to do.
 For most developers, we also limited their ability to request a list of who someone's friends were, unless those friends were also using the developer's app.
 In some situations, when necessary, we allowed developers to access a list of the users' friends.
 This was not friends' private information but a list of your friends (name and profile pic).